photoprism/photoprism-docs/docs/developer-guide/setup.md

 docker compose up
 ```

 *This environment is for testing and development purposes only.
 Do not use it in production.
 Also note that our examples use the new `docker compose` command by default.
-If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.*
+If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible distributions.*

 ### Step 3: Install the Dependencies and Start Developing